mantamx/process_mnist_files/README.md

 |20000|500|7133624|pct_chg_err|48|10000|76539|9185|815|
 |20000|1000|8054173|pct_chg_err|26|10000|244123|9277|723|

 Comparison with KNN.
 Although the training of KMC takes quite some time, the testing is a walk in the park in terms of number of calculations.
-This seems to beat KNN, at least according to my tests.
+Seemingly, this beats KNN, at least according to my tests.
+However, considering accuracy in identifying the digits does change the odds in my view.
+KNN reaches 95% accuracy with 20000 training points and 3 neighbors.
+KMC with 20000 training points and 200 clusters is faster with 75% of the KNN time, but identifies only 89% of the digits correctly.
+Even with 1000 clusters, KMC did reached only almost 93% accuracy, but in double the KNN time.

 Admittedly, my tests are not by any means a benchmark, but I think they still provide good guidance.
 Depending on the level of required accuracy and training data, one approach may be preferable over the other.

 |Training data|Neighbors|Test data|Test duration [ms]|Success|Error|
 |---:|---:|---:|---:|---:|---:|